bmwcarit/ramses-logic/doc/sphinx/api.rst

 One of the complex problems of 3D graphics development is managing complexity, especially for larger projects.
 For that purpose it is useful to split the application logic into multiple scripts, so that individual scripts can remain small and easy to understand.
-To do that, ``Ramses Logic`` provides a mechanism to link script properties - either statically or during runtime.
+To do that, ``Ramses Logic`` provides a mechanism to link script properties - either statically or during runtime, in order to pass data from ``1`` producer script to ``N`` consumer scripts.

 Here is a simple example how links are created:

 .. code-block::
     :linenos: